Who are they?

 Golden Circle staff

-The business is family owned and run, with tutors and families claiming it’s particularly ‘friendly’ and ‘personal’ as a result.
-Hannah Titley BA (biological sciences, Oxford), MA (public policy, King’s College London), PGCE was first on board, having founded the organisation in 2017.
-Her sister and now marketing manager, Lydia Titley BA (international business management and French, Bath), joined a year later.
-With youth, glamour and etiquette on their side, you could almost mistake these immaculately turned-out women for the Middleton sisters.
-Both run the agency full-time from a shared office space in Battersea, supported by a full-time client manager.
+A family business, with tutors and clients claiming it’s particularly ‘friendly’ and ‘personal’ as a result.
+Hannah Titley BA (biological sciences, Oxford), MA (public policy, King’s College London) PGCE was first on board, having founded the organisation in 2017.
+Her sister, Lydia Titley BA (international business management and French, Bath), joined a year later and is marketing manager.
+They have a shared office space in Battersea and are supported by a client manager.

-Hannah – who has clocked up 10 years of private tutoring and ‘never intends to stop’ – qualified as a teacher through Teach First and her business still has close links with the social enterprise.
-But after two years of classroom experience (secondary science) at a school in south west London, she says she realised that ‘school doesn’t work for everyone’ and set up what is the UK’s first professional home schooling tutor agency (although they offer the usual hourly tutoring for those in school too).
+Hannah – who has clocked up 15 years of private tutoring and ‘never intends to stop’ – qualified as a teacher through Teach First and her business still has close links with the social enterprise.
+But after two years of classroom experience in southwest London, she realised ‘school isn’t for everyone’ and set up UK’s first dedicated home schooling tutor company – later adding hourly after-school tutoring to her offering.

 What do they offer?